turingschool/career-development-curriculum/module_two/flower_exercise.md

 * Share Out/Closing (5 mins)

 ### Opening
+**Facilitator #1:** Introduce the Turn & Talk below (Slide #4), followed by the objectives & recommended deliverable, the Why, and the How it Works sections (Slides #5-7).
+Please drop [this link to the brainstorming sheets](https://docs.google.com/document/d/1pLe95AA3y8rxnU-MDnyAVeoqWCxE9__KMDhmPgcd_7c/edit?usp=sharing) into the cohorts' Slack channels.

-**Turn & Talk:** Last mod, you were asked to write a job description for yourself as a software developer:
+**Turn & Talk:** Last mod, we discussed using your strengths and social identities as software developers:
 * What are some of the ways you see yourself excelling as a software developer?
 * What excites you most right now about this career?